The best New Zealand summer festivals you don’t want to miss!

 Photo Credit: https://www.remixmagazine.com/

-Rhythm & Alps – 29-31 December
+Rhythm & Alps - 29 - 31 December

-If you’re planning a South Island summer roadie but still want to party with the best, R&V’s sister festival, Rhythm and Alps host a 3-day festival in the stunning Cardona Valley in the Southern Alps.
+If you’re planning a South Island summer roadie but still want to party with the best, R&V’s sister festival, Rhythm and Alps hosts a 3-day festival in the stunning Cardona Valley in the Southern Alps.
 It’s the South Island’s biggest NYE party.

 Visiting this alpine paradise is epic in itself; partying there with 10,000 peeps is next level.
 Four stages dedicated to different music genres give you plenty of choice for the three days of frivolity and fun.